persteenolsen/pso-gatsby-blog-one/src/posts/2024-03-18-asp-net-8-hello-world-api.md

 ---
-title: .NET 8 Hello World Web API
+title: .NET 8 Hello World REST API
 date: 2024-03-17
 published: true
 categories:
   - .NET
+  - REST API
   - C#
 tags:
   - dot-net
   - c#
+  - rest-api
 ---

-A Hello World Web API in .NET 8 with C#
+A Hello World REST API in .NET 8 with C#

 Traditional webhosting is used for this Application